bbkane/reddit_get_top_images/README.md

   --destination DESTINATION, -d DESTINATION
                         Destination path.
 By default it saves to
                         $HOME/reddit_pics
+  --separate_dirs, -sd  Make images from different subreddits save to
+                        subfolders of destination
   --config CONFIG, -c CONFIG
                         Use a JSON configuration file.
 Options in the file will be overridden by options passed in by argument